Slade

 Following an unsuccessful move to the U.S. in 1975, Slade's popularity in the UK waned, but was unexpectedly revived in 1980 when they were last-minute replacements for Ozzy Osbourne at the Reading Rock Festival.
 The band later acknowledged this to have been one of the highlights of their career.
 For the next two years, the band produced material tailored towards the heavy-metal scene and by 1984, they finally cracked the American market with the hits "Run Runaway" and "My Oh My".
-This new-found success did not last long, however, and despite a top-25 UK hit in the early 1990s the band split shortly after in 1992.
-The original line-up split re-formed later in the year as Slade II.
+This new-found success did not last long, however, and despite a top-25 UK hit in the early 1990s the band split in 1992.
+Guitarist Dave Hill and drummer Don Powell re-formed later in the year as Slade II.
 The band have continued, with a number of line-up changes, to the present day.
-They have also shortened the group name back to Slade.
+They shortened the group name back to Slade in 2002 and toured in 2025 and 2026 as Dave Hill's Slade.

 A number of artists from diverse genres have cited Slade as an influence.
 The Illustrated Encyclopaedia of Music tells of Holder's powerful vocals, guitarist Dave Hill's equally arresting dress sense and the deliberate misspelling of their song titles (such as "Cum On Feel the Noize" and "Mama Weer All Crazee Now") for which they became well known.

 Career

-Early years (1966–1970)
+Early years (1963–1970)

 All the members of Slade grew up in the Black Country.
 Drummer Don Powell and bassist Jim Lea were born and brought up in Wolverhampton, lead vocalist Noddy Holder was born and brought up in nearby Caldmore in Walsall, and lead guitarist Dave Hill moved to Wolverhampton from Holbeton, Devon as a child.

 In 1963, drummer Don Powell and guitarist Dave Hill were part of a Midland-based group called the Vendors with John Howells (vocals) Mick Marson (guitar) and Bill Diffey (bass) (Diffey would be replaced by Dave "Cass" Jones in 1964).
 Regulars on the club circuit, they had also recorded a privately pressed four-track EP.
 At the time, Noddy Holder was playing guitar and contributing to vocals in Steve Brett & the Mavericks.
 Signed to Columbia Records, the band released three singles in 1964.
-After listening to American blues artists such as Sonny Boy Williamson II, John Lee Hooker and Howlin' Wolf, the Vendors decided on a change of direction and name: As the 'N Betweens they gained greater recognition and began to get supporting gigs with acts such as the Hollies, the Yardbirds, Georgie Fame and Spencer Davis.
+After listening to American blues artists such as Sonny Boy Williamson II, John Lee Hooker and Howlin' Wolf, the Vendors decided on a change of direction and name: As the 'N Betweens they gained greater recognition and began to get supporting gigs with acts such as the Hollies, the Yardbirds, Georgie Fame and the Blue Flames and the Spencer Davis Group.